uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 ### Usage

-State variables are not only used to display a variable using a view, but can also be used to define *different* actions to take depending on what value the state variable currently is.
+State variables are not only used to display a variable using a view, but can also be useful when we want to define *different* behavior in our app depending on what value the state variable currently is.
 For example, imagine we have a boolean variable, `gameIsRunning`, which keeps track of whether a game is currently ongoing (`true`) or not (`false`).
 If `gameIsRunning` is true, we can do things like start a timer, increase the current score, and allow the user to tap a button.
 If `gameIsRunning` is false, however, we can disable that same button so that users can no longer press it, stop increasing the score, and stop the timer.
-In SwiftUI, we write out the code for *both scenarios*, and we leave it to the user to flip the state variable's value.
+In SwiftUI, we initially write out the code for *both scenarios*, and we leave it to the user to flip the state variable's value.
 The app will update its views accordingly.

 The following code snippet is taken from the demo and showcases one instance of how different values of the state variable change the behavior of the app: